kool-engine/kool/README.md

 in browsers with Javascript/WebGL (and also on Android once I add the platform bindings)

-For now this is nothing more than a simple experiment.
+For now this is just an experiment.
 However, if you are curious you can checkout the [javascript demo](https://fabmax.lima-city.de/kool/index.html).

 What's working:
+- Lazy and delayed texture loading
 - Ray picking on scene objects
 - Mouse hover events for scene objects
 - Simple animations
 - Text rendering using arbitrary fonts.
-For now character set is fixed but theoretically it has unicode support
+For now character set is fixed but *theoretically* it has unicode support :)
 - Mouse controlled camera
 - Simple scene graph
 - Mesh building functions for several primitive 3D shapes